dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 App settings:

-* Camera: Enable location capture, so that all photos are geo-referenced with the coordinates they were taken at.
+* Camera: Open app, enable location capture, so that all photos are geo-referenced with the coordinates they were taken at.
 This turns the camera into a generic data collection form (image, time, location).
-* Google Photos: auto-backup all photos in original resolution to Google Photos.
+* Google Photos: open app, settings, auto-backup all photos in "high resolution" (about 2MP) to Google Photos.

 Setup ODK Collect from QR code
 ------------------------------
+Open ODK Collect.
+2020 update: accept message to migrate forms to "private storage".

 If you were provided with a QR code, you can speed up the ODK Collect setup.

-* Settings > Admin settings > Import/Export settings > Scan code from other device > Scan provided QR code
-  (if asked, grant ODK Collect required permissions to access camera)
+* Settings (three dots top right) > Configure via QR code (if asked, grant ODK Collect required permissions to access camera)
-* If you were provided with one QR code (e.g. for ODK Aggregate username Murujuga1) for a range of tablets (with usernames Murujuga2 through Murujuga8), set the ODK Aggregate username as follows:

-  * Settings > General settings > Server > Username > Change the trailing number (e.g. 1)
-    to create the other usernames (e.g. 2 through 8).
-  * Every tablet must have a separate ODK Aggregate username.
-  * Label the tablets (e.g. gaffa tape on the back) with the username to easily identify them, e.g. when asking Florian for support.
+* Update the username to a real name, e.g. "Florian Mayer".
 * Get blank forms on each tablet.
 This both prepares the tablets for field work, and verifies username/password/server url.